BioinfoMachineLearning/CDPred/README.md

 ## Output files
 For both homodimer and heterodimer cases, the final prediction results will be stored in folder ./output/ProteinID/predmap/.
 The inter-protein prediction distance map end in ProteinID.dist, the inter-protein prediction contact map end in ProteinID.htxt.
+The expection output for the example located at ./example/expection_output/.